Boris Johnson scraps remaining COVID restrictions in England

 Associated Press

-LONDON (AP) — British Prime Minister Boris Johnson said Monday that he is scrapping of the last domestic coronavirus restrictions in England, including the requirement for people with COVID-19 to self-isolate.
+LONDON (AP) — British Prime Minister Boris Johnson is scrapping the last domestic coronavirus restrictions in England, including the requirement for people with COVID-19 to self-isolate, even as he acknowledged Monday the potential for new and more deadly variants of the virus.

-Johnson said the country was “moving from government restrictions to personal responsibility” as part of a plan for treating COVID-19 like other transmissible illnesses such as flu.
+He said it marked an end to “two of the darkest, grimmest years in our peacetime history.”

-“We now have sufficient levels of immunity to complete the transition from protecting people with government interventions to relying on vaccines and treatments as the first line of defense,” Johnson said.
+“Today is not the day we can declare victory over COVID, because this virus is not going away,” Johnson said at a televised news conference.
+“But it is the day when all the efforts of the last two years finally enabled us to protect ourselves whilst restoring our liberties in full.”

 Monday’s announcement applies only to England, which is home to 56 million of the U.K.’s 67 million people.
 It leaves England with fewer restrictions than most other European countries, with the exception of Denmark.